 From lavish spas with clifftop hot tubs to sumptuous country house hotels, when it comes to being eco-friendly there’s no need to scrimp on comfort.
 Check out, or into rather, some of the ‘greenest’ places to stay across Britain.

-Celebrate Earth Day from a clifftop hot tub in Cornwall, south-west England
+Celebrate in a clifftop hot tub in Cornwall

 The Scarlet is a luxury, adult-only hotel, which boasts views over Mawgan Porth Beach in Cornwall and to the wild Atlantic beyond.
 It has a cliff-top hot tub, a reed-bed swimming pool, AND an Ayurdervic-inspired spa.
 With solar panels, a rainwater top-up system and a biomass boiler, you can be rest-assured that your restorative break is also restoring the planet too!

 Getting there: The Scarlet is less than 10 minutes by car from Cornwall Airport Newquay, which is a 70-minute flight from London.

 Savour deliciously reduced food miles in Pembrokeshire, Wales

 Cenarth Falls of the River Teifi in Wales @standhisround on Flickr

 Hammet House is a luxury country house hotel that sits close to the River Teifi in Pembrokeshire, surrounded by glorious landscaped gardens.
 Despite its age, Hammet House was the first hotel in Britain to be awarded Green Key status – an internationally recognised mark of ecological excellence.
 Making the most of its three-foot-thick stone walls, the house keeps cool in summer and toasty in winter.
 The hotel endeavours to limit its food miles wherever possible; considering it’s surrounded by a wealth of fabulous local food producers it's not too difficult!